elenalind/randomstuff/article.md

 and fix it.

 I started working with OpenStack from its Mitaka release.
-My first role was as a support engineer and, I helped telecom operators around the globe fix problems in their OpenStack deployments.
+My first role was as a support engineer and I helped telecom operators around the globe fix problems in their OpenStack deployments.
 Looking back, I can draw the line, and I can tell you that once in a blue moon I stumbled over bugs in OpenStack.
 Maybe the reason for that